-Our S1 course is planned in such a way as to provide pupils with a broad coverage of Curriculum for Excellence Level 2 or Level 3 depending on level achieved in primary.
+Our S1 course is planned in such a way as to provide pupils with a broad coverage of Curriculum for Excellence Level 2 or Level 3 depending on their level achieved in primary.

 Pupils will study the following topics

 - Ideas of chance and uncertainty

 - Properties of 2D shapes and 3D objects